-Allegations against employees and volunteers
+8. Allegations against staff and volunteers

-An allegation can be made against an employee or volunteer at any point.
+An allegation can be made against a staff member or volunteer at any point.
 It is important that any such allegations are treated seriously, and appropriate procedures followed.

 An allegation is different to a complaint and can be defined as follows: